By Jessica Domel

 Drive around Texas right now and you’re sure to see some of the high-energy, drought-tolerant crop.
 While some farmers are already harvesting the crop, others anxiously await their turn to bring in the colorful grain.

-Sorghum, also called milo or maize, is often used to feed livestock, but animals aren’t the only ones who enjoy sorghum.
+Sorghum, also called milo, is often used to feed livestock, but animals aren’t the only ones who enjoy sorghum.

 Bakers and chefs of all types utilize sorghum in making gluten-free food.
 It can also be popped like popcorn or turned into a sweet syrup.
 YUM!